 With the publication of the Mayor’s Transport Strategy, there is renewed focus on the need to reduce London’s congestion.
 However the strategy gives every indication of viewing motorists as a cash cow, and the potential introduction of ‘Pay as you go’ (PAYG) road user charging as a panacea that can fill any financial hole.
 There is an urgent need to offer an alternative approach that accepts congestion is a problem, but which does not attempt to punish those who need to drive.

 It is nearly four years since Richard Tracey, my predecessor as the GLA Conservatives’Transport Spokesman, wrote the Struck Out report.
 Struck Out considered how best to deal with damaging strike action and whether the status quo was acceptable.
 This report will consider what has changed in that time and whether Struck Out’s recommendations are still appropriate in 2017.

-The Mayor has also made some sensible suggestions alongside his misconceived idea of an expanded ULEZ.
-This report will assess his proposals, making clear their benefits and disadvantages.
+This report will assess Sadiq Khan's proposals, making clear their benefits and disadvantages.
 It will set out an alternative ‘ULEZ Plus’ approach, combining the central London ULEZ that had been planned by the previous Mayoral administration with a raft of additional measures that are better targeted at London’s pollution hotspots.
 This wouldmake up an ambitious but deliverable programme to radically improve London’s air quality that would be quicker to implement, cheaper for the taxpayer and more effective for Londoners than Mayor Khan’s plans.

 Transport for London (TfL) is seeing its budget reduced even as London’s population rises.
 Given this, there is an ever greater need to find new ways to raise revenue.
 This report focuses on one possibility: the idea that crowdfunding might allow Londoners to help contribute directly and make much needed projects happen.